Ever consider using the Tor Browser to explore the hidden underbelly of the dark web? It is normal to be curious about what is on there.

 Is Tor Illegal?

-Tor as the system is concerned is legal.
+Tor is legal in the US.
 What becomes illegal is the content that is exchanged between the people using the system.
 For example, Facebook is a social networking site that everyone understands as legal.

 However, if you use it to send pictures or information that is illegal, in and of itself, that activity would be illegal.
 And just for argument’s sake, it would be illegal to simply browse illegal content even if you do not download or share it further.